 I used these tiny glass jars and labeled them with my Cricut cutting machine.
 Then filled each one with rice, flour, and sugar.
 (These are the exact jars I used.)

 First, cut off the ends of a toothpick to use as the rod.
 Then, I hot glued pieces of embroidery thread to the toothpick.
 Next, hot glue 2 beads to each side of the toothpick rod.
 The “nail” is another small bead I glued on to the wall and the wall hanging is hung on the bead.

-cut a peice of scrap book paper to size and glued it to the floor and up half of the back wall of the bathroom.
+Cut a peice of scrap book paper to fit the sizez of the bathroom floor.
+Then, glue it to the floor and halfway up the back wall.

 29. Chair rail

 The chair rail is 2 popsicle sticks painted white and hot glued to the wall over the seam of the scrapbook paper meeting the wall.

 I used another toothpick to create a towel rack and draped a small peice of gauze over the toothpick to act as a towel.
 Again, I glued 2 small beads to the end of the toothpick.

 31. Bath mat